 by which my mother called me.
 Edward did not seem to suit me and the diminutives Ted or Ned were even less appropriate.
 Alexander was too

-consisting of a dactyl followed by a spondee, as at the end of a hexameter: like "Jeremy Taylor".
-Aleister Crowley fulfilled these conditions and
+one consisting of a dactyl followed by a spondee, as at the end of a hexameter: like "Jeremy Taylor".
+Aleister Crowley fulfilled these conditions

-Aleister is the Gaelic form of Alexander.
+and Aleister is the Gaelic form of Alexander.
 To adopt it would satisfy my romantic ideals.
-The atrocious spelling A-L-E-I-S-T-E-R was suggested as
+The atrocious spelling A-L-E-I-S-T-E-R was suggested

-the correct form by Cousin Gregor, who ought to have known better.
+as the correct form by Cousin Gregor, who ought to have known better.
 In any case, A-L-A-I-S-D-A-I-R makes a very bad dactyl.
-For these reasons
+For these

-I saddled myself with my present nom-de-guerre—I can't say that I feel sure that I facilitated the process of becoming famous.
-I should doubtless
+reasons I saddled myself with my present nom-de-guerre—I can't say that I feel sure that I facilitated the process of becoming famous.
+I should

 from Perdurabo: The Life of Aleister Crowley by Richard Kaczynski